jdillard/personal-site/source/_trips/2025-07-01-bugaboos-climbing-trip.md

 ![Approach](/assets/images/trips/2025-07-01-bugaboos/approach.jpg "Approach"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Breaking out into the open fields with views of Hounds Tooth on the left and Snowpatch Spire on the right.</i></small>

-The views were breathtaking, but also a good excuse to catch our breathe as we took in the sights and tried to identify peaks and routes to get our bearings.
+The views were breathtaking, but also a good excuse to catch our breath as we took in the sights and tried to identify peaks and routes to get our bearings.

 ## Arriving at Camp